A subgroup-aware scoring approach to the study of effect modification in observational studies: Discussion

 \section{Discussion}

 In this article, we introduced a novel scoring strategy that accounts for the subgroup structures when using M-statistics.
-By scoring the matched pairs within each subgroup, the proposed method works well with the malaria control data and recovers the lost insensitivity to bias if using the conventional M-statistics compared to using the raw data (which lacks robustness).
-We demonstrated that the proposed method is suitable in various settings and enjoys superior or non-inferior reported sensitivity value compared to using raw data and using conventional M-statistics.
+By scoring the matched pairs within each subgroup, the proposed method works well with the malaria control data and reports a larger sensitivity value when rejecting the null hypothesis than using the conventional M-statistics while still being robust to the outlier.
+We demonstrated that the proposed method is suitable in various settings and enjoys superior or non-inferior performance in terms of the power in finite samples and the design sensitivity compared to using raw data (that lacks robustness) and using conventional M-statistics.
+The key difference is that using group M-statistics correctly estimates the trimming parameter within each subgroup and thus assigns more appropriate weights \citep{designsens_efficiency} than conventional M-statistics in certain situations.

-Importantly, the practice of scoring all the matched pairs together when using conventional M-statistics would potentially confuse the outliers with effect modification.
+Importantly, the practice of scoring all the matched pairs together when using conventional M-statistics would potentially confuse the outliers with effect modification by wrongly estimating the trimming parameter.
 This practice does not distinguish whether the scores at the tail of the treated-minus-control differences come from the subgroup with a large treatment effect (e.g. people with age less than ten in the malaria control example) or from the randomness of long tail distribution of the error term.
 Figure \ref{fig:garki_stats} shows the resulting distribution of treated-minus-control scores for different age groups given by three test statistics.
-We note that the contribution of pairs from people with age less than ten was trimmed away when using conventional M-statistics which resulted in inferior performance in sensitivity analysis.
+We note that the contribution of pairs from people with age less than ten was trimmed away when using conventional M-statistics, which made the information of effect sizes less relevant in the test and resulted in inferior performance in sensitivity analysis.
 By contrast, the proposed group M-statistics preserved pairs with large treatment effect and Figure \ref{fig:trim} further shows that the outliers are properly trimmed in each interaction group by our proposed method.